SCO–Linux disputes: SCO and Canopy Group

 The Canopy Group is an investment group with shares in a trust of different companies.
 It is a group owned by the Noorda family, also founders of Novell.

 Until February 2005, Canopy held SCO shares, and the management of SCO held shares of Canopy.
 The two parties became embroiled in a bitter dispute when the Noorda family sought to oust board member Ralph Yarro III on claims of misappropriation.
 With internal problems not made public (which included the suicides of Canopy's director of information systems, Robert Penrose, and Val Kriedel, the daughter of Ray Noorda), the Canopy Group agreed to buy back all the shares that SCO had in Canopy in exchange for their SCO shares and cash.

 SCO and Canopy Group became mostly independent, although SCO did continue to rent their Utah office space from Canopy.

 Microsoft funding of SCO controversy

 On March 4, 2004, a leaked SCO internal e-mail detailed how Microsoft had raised up to $106 million via the BayStar referral and other means.
 Blake Stowell of SCO confirmed the memo was real, but claimed it to be "a misunderstanding".
 BayStar claimed the deal was suggested by Microsoft, but that no money for it came directly from them.

 In addition to the Baystar involvement, Microsoft paid SCO $6M (USD) in May 2003 for a license to "Unix and Unix-related patents", despite the lack of Unix-related patents owned by SCO.
 License deals between both companies may have reached at least $16M (USD) according to U.S. Securities and Exchange Commission (SEC) filings.
-This deal was widely seen in the press as a boost to SCO's finances which would help SCO with its lawsuit against IBM.
+This deal was widely seen in the press as a boost to SCO's finances that would help SCO with its lawsuit against IBM.